 Archives

-AuthorAmanda Sterczyk is a Certified Personal Trainer (ACSM), an Exercise is Medicine Canada (EIMC) Fitness Professional, and a Certified Essentrics® Instructor.
-She offers in-home personal training in central Ottawa.
-Amanda specializes in helping older adults maintain and increase strength, flexibility, and mobility.
-No fitness goal is too small, in her opinion. |
+AuthorAmanda Sterczyk is an international author, Certified Personal Trainer (ACSM), an Exercise is Medicine Canada (EIMC) Fitness Professional, and a Certified Essentrics® Instructor. |